Here’s How The ‘Beverly Hills, 90210’ Cast Paid Tribute To Luke Perry Three Times On ‘BH90210’ Reboot

 Ziering, who played rich kid teen Steve Sanders on the original show, said it felt very “personal” as the cast addressed Perry’s absence on the Beverly Hills, 90210 revival series.

-Shannen Doherty did not appear in the Luke Perry tribute scenes, but it would be surprising if her “character” doesn’t honor her first love in future episodes.
+Shannen Doherty did not appear in the Luke Perry tribute scenes, but it would be surprising if her “character” didn’t honor her first love in future episodes.

 BH90210 airs Wednesdays at 9 p.m. on Fox.